 Figlmüller restaurant is founded

-Figlmüller is a Viennese restaurant that is said to be the home of the Wiener Schnitzel, and is a popular tourist destination as a result.
+Figlmüller is a Viennese restaurant said to be the original home of the Wiener Schnitzel.
+The restaurant is extremely popular with both tourists and locals.

-Wienerschnitzel is also a hot dog chain that was founded this year, causing many Americans to associate the term with hot dogs instead of breaded meat!
+Wienerschnitzel becomes a popular, new hot dog chain causing many Americans to associate the term, "Wienerschnitzel", with hot dogs rather than the traditional dish with fried, breaded meat!

 National Wiener Schnitzel Day Activities